Jac-Zac/Thesis/README.md

 ## TODO (for myself):

+- We will start by working with adding sub-word and word tokens for every species and see the results this will be done in October most likely

 - Big problems with unreliable dataset (needs discussion)
 - I have to take a look at the shape the images are passed to the model